arghyasur1991/MuseTalk-Unity/README.md

 - Unity 6000.0 or later
 - Platforms: MacOS (CPU only), Windows (Not tested)
-- Minimum 8GB RAM recommended
+- Minimum _GB RAM recommended
-- GPU acceleration recommended for real-time performance

 ## Performance